Find Local Furnace Repair Technicians Near Me

 Capacitor

-The capacitor is an electrical component that stores energy and provides a boost of power to start the blower motor and other components..
+The capacitor is an electrical component that starts the motors.
 A failing capacitor is a common cause of furnace problems and may need to be replaced.

 Control Board